 Low investment business ideas to start online

 But why are you thinking about starting a business, and why online?
 Perhaps you read our blog post full of inspirational business quotes, and are raring to go now.
 Maybe you read our small business ideas post, and you’re doing your research to get going. (good for you if you are – more people really should!)
+Perhaps you have another reason to start a business online.
 It doesn’t matter what motivates you – what is important is that you want to get started.
 We hear lots of reasons that people have when they’re thinking about starting their own business.
 Some of the goals that Avasam business owners had before they started include:

 Unfortunately, there’s also almost as many reasons people give for not actually starting their own business!
 Here’s a few we’ve heard: